jhuckaby/performa-satellite/README.md

 ```
 mkdir /opt/performa
-curl -L https://github.com/jhuckaby/performa-satellite/releases/latest/download/performa-satellite-linux > /opt/performa/satellite.bin
+curl -L https://github.com/jhuckaby/performa-satellite/releases/latest/download/performa-satellite-linux-x64 > /opt/performa/satellite.bin
 chmod 755 /opt/performa/satellite.bin
 /opt/performa/satellite.bin --install
 ```

+Note that in this case you will have to select the correct binary for your platform.
+The static binary flavors available are:

+- `performa-satellite-linux-arm64`
+- `performa-satellite-linux-x64`
+- `performa-satellite-macos-arm64`
+- `performa-satellite-macos-x64`

-The `linux` binary should work on any 64-bit Linux OS, including RedHat/CentOS and Debian/Ubuntu.
-If you are installing on macOS, replace `linux` with `macos`.
-There is also a [Windows executable](https://github.com/jhuckaby/performa-satellite/releases/download/v1.0.0/performa-satellite-win.exe) available, but it is untested (and no [cron](https://en.wikipedia.org/wiki/Cron) there to automate launching it).
+The `performa-satellite-linux-x86` binary should work on any 64-bit Linux OS on x86 hardware, including RedHat/CentOS and Debian/Ubuntu.
+Change `x86` to `arm64` if you are running Linux on ARM (e.g. Raspberry Pi).
+If you are installing on macOS, replace `linux` with `macos`, but note your Mac's architecture (`x64` or `arm64` a.k.a.
+Apple Silicon).

 Running the binary with the `--install` argument will add it to [cron](https://en.wikipedia.org/wiki/Cron), specifically in `/etc/cron.d/performa-satellite.cron`, which is set to run once per minute.
 It also creates a default configuration file, if one doesn't exist.